chenB-Y/backend_WebAdvance/README.md

 The backend is built with Express and TypeScript, and it serves a Vite-built frontend.
 It supports HTTPS for secure communication, and the server runs on port 4000.
 The backend uses Mongoose for MongoDB interactions and includes models for `comment`, `group`, `product`, and `user`.

+### JWT and Refresh Tokens

+The backend implements JSON Web Tokens (JWT) for secure authentication and authorization.
+JWTs verify user identity and grant access to protected resources.
+Upon login, the server issues a JWT and a refresh token.
+The refresh token allows users to obtain a new JWT without re-authenticating, maintaining a seamless user experience.
+This system mitigates security risks associated with token expiration and ensures continuous protection of user sessions.

 ### Setup

 1. Install dependencies: